L. Wean currently is "of counsel" to Wean &

 article for Nova University Law Review on developments in

 community association law and he is a member of the Community

 Association (C.A.I.) and the Space Coast Condominiums Association

 in Brevard County.
-He is annually recertified by the State
+He has been annually recertified by the

 community association managers.

-is a firm believer in volunteersim and community service.
+is a firm believer in volunteerism and community service.

 In January, 1996 he was appointed to the Florida Legislative